Substance Abuse and Addiction Treatment Resources in Marysville

 Narcotics Anonymous (NA) Meetings

 Narcotics Anonymous, founded in 1953, follows the fellowship model pioneered by AA, but it is geared toward those trying to stop drug use.
 In NA groups, members share strategies for coping and for staying sober, committing to helping newcomers and taking courage from hearing the experiences of others.
-Some groups are geared toward those trying to stop a particular drug; others are for all addicted users.
 While there are presently no NA meetings in Marysville, nearby towns may offer them.

 - Christ Community Church